non-adj/FunnyDevil-Wallet-Demo/README.md

 ## How it works
 1. The app guides you to register your FIDO2 key using WebAuthn.
 2. The credential's public key is used to deterministically generate an Ethereum wallet (no private key is ever exposed).
+The PUF mechanism in the key ensures the private key is never extractable.
 3. You can view your Ethereum address and learn about the security model.

 ## Security Notice